manatlan/htag/docs/tuto_create_an_input_component.md

             self <= Tag.li("not the rights credentials ;-)")

 ```
+**To go further**

 You will notice that when you input bad credentials, the form is resetted to its initial values !
-It's normal, because the `authent` method will modify the `Test` component's content (adding a `Tag.li` to `self`), which had the effect to force the redraw of all the `Test` component on UI side !
+It's normal, because the `authent` method will modify the `Test` component's content (adding a `Tag.li` to `self`), which had the effect to force the redraw of the `Test` component on UI side !

 If you want to avoid this behaviour, simply add the `Tag.li` in another part of the UI, like that :